Please note that the website might not function correctly using an outdated browser. We recommend updating your browser or using another one.

 In 2016, Sampo's ownership in Topdanmark increased to 33,34 per cent and Sampo made a mandatory no-premium offer for all shares in Topdanmark.
 Following the completion of the offer, Sampo held 41,11 per cent of the shares and voting rights in Topdanmark.

-In 2015, Sampo (Sampo plc and Mandatum Life) invested in Asiakastieto, a Finnish provider of business and consumer information services.
-At the end of June 2018, Sampo held 19.3 per cent of shares and votes in Asiakastieto.
+In 2015, Sampo (Sampo plc and Mandatum Life) invested in Asiakastieto (Enento Group since June 2020), a Finnish provider of business and consumer information services.
+At the end of July 2020, Sampo held 12.2 per cent of shares and votes in Enento Group.

 In 2014, Sampo's subsidiary Mandatum Life acquired Suomi Mutual Life Insurance Company's with-profit group pension portfolio.